-Contract Balances: Variations in the timing of revenue recognition, invoicing and receipt of cash result in categories of assets and liabilities that include invoiced accounts receivable, uninvoiced accounts receivable, contract assets, and customer advances (contract liabilities) on the consolidated balance sheets.
-Generally, revenue recognition and invoicing occur simultaneously as we fulfill our performance obligations resulting in contract assets.
-Payment is typically due from our customers within 30 days of invoicing.
-We consider contract assets to be accounts receivable when only the passage of time is required before payment is due.
-In certain cases, particularly those involving customer-specific documentation requirements, receipt of payment is not assured unless and until we meet the documentation requirements.
+Contract Balances: Variations in the timing of revenue recognition, invoicing and receipt of payment result in categories of assets and liabilities that include invoiced accounts receivable, uninvoiced accounts receivable, contract assets and deferred revenue (contract liabilities) on the consolidated balance sheets. #

+Generally, revenue recognition and invoicing occur simultaneously as we transfer control of promised goods or services to our customers.
+We consider contract assets to be accounts receivable when we have an unconditional right to consideration and only the passage of time is required before payment is due.
+In certain cases, particularly those involving customer-specific documentation requirements, invoicing is delayed until we are able to meet the documentation requirements.
 In these cases, we recognize a contract asset separate from accounts receivable until those requirements are met, and we are able to invoice the customer.
-Further, we sometimes receive advances or deposits from our customers before revenue is recognized, resulting in contract liabilities, or deferred revenue.

-Contract Assets: We record contract assets, including accounts receivable, when control of the promised goods or services is transferred to our customers.
-In situations where we have uninvoiced contract assets due to customer-specific documentation requirements, as discussed above, we recognize these amounts distinct from accounts receivable.
-Our contract asset balance associated with these requirements, as of March 31, 2018 and December 31, 2017, was \$34 million and \$31 million, respectively.
+Our contract asset balance associated with these requirements, as of June 30, 2018 and December 31, 2017, was \$36 million and \$31 million, respectively.
 These contract asset balances are included within accounts receivable in the accompanying consolidated balance sheets.

-Contract Liabilities: We record deferred revenue when cash payments are received in advance of our performance, including amounts which are refundable.
-The deferred revenue balance at March 31, 2018 and December 31, 2017 was \$32 million and \$30 million, respectively.
+We record contract liabilities, or deferred revenue, when cash payments are received from customers in advance of our performance, including amounts which are refundable.
+The deferred revenue balance at June 30, 2018 and December 31, 2017 was \$31 million and \$30 million, respectively.
+During the six months ended June 30, 2018, we recognized \$1 million of revenue that was deferred as of December 31, 2017.
 Deferred revenue balances are included within accrued expenses and other current liabilities in the accompanying consolidated balance sheets.